-Silver Fern Farms Limited operates a meat processing plant at Tawhiti Road, Hawera.
+Silver Fern Farms Limited (Silver Fern Farms) operates a meat processing plant at Tawhiti Road, Hawera.
 The plant processes beef (including slaughter, dressing, cold store operations) for export and domestic markets.
 Throughput of beef peaks at approximately 1,000 bodies per day.

 Paunch and stockyard solids are piped under Tawhiti Road to an area of land adjacent to the plant.
 The solids are separated using two (2 mm) rotating milli-screens in series.
 Screened material containing 15-20% solids is piled on land to compost.
 The disposal area is bunded and leachate is drained to a clay-lined collection lagoon which is periodically pumped to trade waste via the milli-screens.
 The stream bank is planted to treat any groundwater seepage, and to control erosion.
 At six-monthly to annual intervals, the stabilised solids are spread thinly to dry.
-Since the 2002-2003 monitoring year, a system for the regular removal of paunch for worm farming at Urenui (by Remediation New Zealand Ltd in 2012-2014) has been in place.

 Odours can arise due to turning of deposited material.
-Turning and levelling of the deposited material is only undertaken after consultation with the Taranaki Regional Council, and care is exercised with regards to appropriate weather conditions.
-The Company notes that any odorous material uncovered is immediately recovered and operations cease.
+Turning and levelling of the deposited material is only undertaken after consultation with the Council, and care is exercised with regards to appropriate weather conditions.
+Silver Fern Farms notes that any odorous material uncovered is immediately recovered and operations cease.

 Waste from meat processing, some of it treated by dissolved air floatation (DAF), is transferred under Tawhiti Road to an effluent balance tank which also receives process waste from the Graeme Lowe Protein rendering plant, milli-screen liquids and paunch composting leachate, and domestic wastes (after screening) from both plants and from a residential subdivision on Mason Road.
-The combined wastes are pumped through a dedicated pipeline to Hawera wastewater treatment plant then discharged via an ocean outfall under consent 5079-1, held by South Taranaki District Council.
+The combined wastes are pumped through a dedicated pipeline to Hawera wastewater treatment plant, and then discharged via an ocean outfall under consent 5079-1, held by South Taranaki District Council.
 Therefore, no wastewater discharges occur to the Tawhiti Stream at the Silver Fern Farms site.
-A contingency pond is available should the Company access to the Hawera township sewage system be interrupted.
-It is sized to allow for the complete wash-down of the plant should a plant shut-down be required.
+A contingency pond is available should the Silver Fern Farms access to the Hawera township sewage system be interrupted.
+It is sized to allow for the complete washdown of the plant should a plant shut-down be required.